noppefoxwolf/presentations/tryswift/note_en.md

 According to this table, there is no need to write import in detail, unless there are any problems with the namespace.

 ---

-So in conclusion, you should write your code the same as you always have.
-Thank you for listening.

----